iremozen-edremit/Weather-station/README.md

 name in the system.
 But the device which uses cannot separate the rooms.
 That's why every each submission has a long and complexity. (pls send a mail to see an example of the Json data)

-2) Every room must be matched with true temperature variables based location information in the device data.
+2)Every room must be matched with true temperature variables based location information in the device data.
 That’s why every submission must be cleaned other rooms information.
 To realize it I code a Python API script which includes Pandas library.

-3) At the end of analyzing every desired threshold variables can be reached based on the location from the website.
+3)At the end of analyzing every desired threshold variables can be reached based on the location from the website.